Vatshayan/Data-sets/README.md

 Most Important all the datasets are in CSV ( Comma separated values) format.
 *******************************************************************************************************************************************************

+### Hi there 👋

+You Can use these Beautiful Datasets for your college Project, startups, and companies too.

+### Mail me For Data Development, Visulization, Retrival, Transformation, Translation and Analysis of any Datasets.

-## Mail me (vatshayan007@gmail.com) for Any kind of Datasets in world you want to for yourself, organisation, develop or you think !!
+Email me Now **vatshayan007@gmail.com** for Any kind of Datasets in world you want to for yourself, organisation or you think.

-### Mail me For Data Development, Visulization, Retrival, Transformation, Translation and Analysis !!!
-#### Feel free to mail me for your work on Data sceince, ML and Big Data (Would love and contribute something)
+💌 Feel free to contact me for any kind of help on projects related to Machine Learning, Data Science, Cryptography, DIP, Web technologies and Cloud.

-I will be very happy to help you.

-Mail me freely, your one mail can help and reduce your stress over work.
-Let's Learn, Work and Grow Together !
+### INTERNSHIP
+🌟 Internship oppurtunity for everyone - https://github.com/Vatshayan/INTERNSHIP

+### 📫 HOW TO REACH ME

+💬 Gmail: **vatshayan007@gmail.com**

+Happy to Help you😄😅